armanson/Image-Conversor/README.md

 2. Ejecuta la herramienta: python conversor_imagenes.py

-## Image-Converter - Created by armanson_English
+## Image-Converter - Created by armanson ( English )
 A powerful and easy-to-use local image converter designed to transform your photos directly from the terminal.
 Convert your images quickly and efficiently!

 Key Features
-This tool is a command-line interface (CLI/CUI) application that lets you intuitively convert your images between various formats.
+This tool is a desktop interface application that lets you intuitively convert your images between various formats.

 Supported Image Formats
 The tool is compatible with the following formats for both reading (input) and writing (output):